inductiva/sph-demos/FLUID_BLOCK.md

 We remark that templated files need to contain the suffix `.jinja`.
 Otherwise they won't be modified.
 Other extra files can be added as you wish to the template directory.

-#### Create the simulation scenario class

-With the above setup, we are now ready to create the Python interface for the `FluidBlock` scenario via **Inductiva API**.
+With the parameters templated, we can now create the `FluidBlock` scenario.

+#### `FluidBlock` class

+The `FluidBlock` class configures the template files as you wish and runs the simulation via **Inductiva API**.

 We break this scenario into three classes: `FluidBlock`, `SimulationParameters` and `FluidBlockSplishSplash`.
-The first two classes will define the parameters that are set with the same name in the template files.
+The first two classes define the parameters that are set with the same name in the template files.

 ##### Input Parameters